 Early History of the Durline family

-Another 131 words (9 lines of text) covering the years 1772, 1858, 1825 and 1831 are included under the topic Early Durline History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Durline research.
+Another 66 words (5 lines of text) covering the years 1772, 1858, 1825, 1831, 1778, 1775 and 1793 are included under the topic Early Durline History in all our PDF Extended History products and printed products wherever possible.